COVID-19 pandemic in Minnesota: State government

 On January 27, 2022, Governor Tim Walz announced that the state will distribute 2.1 million KN95 masks to community groups, local public health agencies, schools, and other organizations in order to ensure that Minnesotans have access to high-quality masks during the current COVID-19 outbreak.

 On January 28, 2022, Governor Tim Walz announced a series of emergency measures to assist Minnesota hospitals in dealing with high patient counts caused by the Omicron variant of COVID-19.

 On January 31, 2022, Governor Tim Walz and Lieutenant Governor Peggy Flanagan released the Walz-Flanagan Budget, which is the Governor and Lieutenant Governor's supplemental budget proposal for the current legislative session to boost Minnesota economy.

 City governments

 On March 14, St. Paul Mayor Melvin Carter declared a State of Local Emergency.
 The city will no longer be issuing any new permits for gatherings of 50 or more people.
 He also requested that Ramsey County police suspend all evictions.
 The St. Paul Public Library, St. Paul Schools, and all parks and recreation centers including the Como Zoo were also closed from March 16 through March 27.

 In March, the City of Red Wing, Minnesota suspended city facilities and shut down the city library due to health concerns.
 On March 31, Red Wing reported its first cases at a corrections facility.

 On July 29, Minneapolis Mayor Jacob Frey issued an emergency order declaring that all Minneapolis indoor bars, which recently reopened, would once again close effective August 1.
 Taprooms, distilleries, nightclubs and restaurants with a bar area will close again as well.

+In late 2025, the Minnesota Department of Health fully integrated COVID-19 monitoring into a unified "Viral Respiratory Illness" dashboard.
+This system tracks SARS-CoV-2 alongside influenza and RSV to provide a broader view of seasonal public health trends.